 Home Adaptations can help make yours or your elderly relatives’ homes safer and easier to live in, allowing them to stay independent for longer.
-Adaptations can be smaller like grab rails around the bathroom, stair rails or short ramps or larger like widening doors, stairlifts or adapting heating or lightning.
+Adaptations can be smaller like grab rails around the bathroom, stair rails and short ramps, or larger, like widening doors, stairlifts or adapting heating or lightning.

-If, following a Care Needs Assessment from Suffolk County Council, it is recommended that some minor adaptations (costing less than £1000) be made to the house the elderly person lives in, the council will provide and install them free of charge.
+If, following a Care Needs Assessment from Suffolk County Council, it is recommended that some minor adaptations be made to the house the elderly person lives in, the council will provide and install them free of charge.

 This page will give you all the information you need to access your local Home Improvement Agency and how a Disabled Facilities Grant works.